Jamarion Sharp: Early life

 It really means a lot because growing up, I didn’t love the game of basketball, but Haworth, he made me keep getting in the gym more and more and made me start to love the game.

 — — Sharp explaining the influence his high school coach, Tim Haworth, had on him growing up.

 Sharp had a growth spurt the summer after middle school and came into Hopkinsville High School as a freshman.
 He grew to by his junior year and became a seven-footer as a senior.
 He played basketball for the Tigers, where he appeared in the KHSAA Sweet Sixteen state tournament as a sophomore.
 As a junior, he averaged a modest 2.9 points and three rebounds per game.
 As a senior, he averaged 7.6 points and 7.9 rebounds per game, leading the Tigers to a 16–14 record and an 8th district semifinals appearance.
 He earned all-district honors and was selected to represent Team Kentucky in the 2019 Kentucky-Indiana All-Star game.

 Western Kentucky head coach Rick Stansbury noticed Sharp, then a junior, in February 2018 while scouting another player.
 He caught Stansbury's attention during pre-game warm-ups but did not play in the first half.
 After Stansbury inquired about "the big kid", Haworth worked Sharp out in front of him at halftime by having him shoot jump hooks.
 Sharp was offered a scholarship "basically that night".
 However, he did not meet the academic requirements to attend Western Kentucky, his dream school, out of high school.
-On April 23, 2019, Sharp committed to John A. Logan College, a junior college (JUCO) in Carterville, Illinois.
+On April 23, 2019, Sharp committed to John A. Logan College, a junior college in Carterville, Illinois.